leafo/lapis/docs/moon_getting_started.md

 As your application becomes more complex it helps to break it apart into multiple sub-applications.
-Lapis doesn't place any rules on how you divide your application, instead it facilities the combination of applications.
+Lapis doesn't place any rules on how you divide your application, instead it gives you tools to organize your own way.

 #### `@include(other_application, [opts])`